galenoshea/Postsynaptic-Simulator/README.md

 # Postsynaptic-Simulator Level Tutorial

+## Requirements
+* Apple Computer

+## Download Xcode
+* Download Xcode from Appstore.
+You will use ths IDE and code in swift to develop levels.
+* Open Xcode and select "Clone an Existing Project" then paste https://github.com/galenoshea/Postsynaptic-Simulator.git

 ## TableViewController
 * Navigate to tableViewController Class.
 Append the level number and level name to the end of level array.